How to Make NaNa’s Sand Tarts Cookie {Recipe}

 Sand Tarts Cookies Are Thin And Crisp

-I grew up enjoying this recipe for sand tarts cookies.
-My Nana loved sweets like peanut butter fudge, but these were her favorite cookie to bake.
+I grew up enjoying this recipe for Amish-style sand tarts cookies.
+My Nana loved sweets like peanut butter fudge, but these were her favorite cookies to bake.

 I started making these as a young baker.
 The recipe is simple, using only 5 ingredients, and to be honest, a little time-consuming.

-Time-consuming in the fact that this recipe makes A LOT of cookies!
+Time-consuming because this recipe makes A LOT of cookies!

 Related recipes: Brown Sugar Shortbread, Classic Sugar Cookies, 3 Ingredient Peanut Butter Cookies, Monster Chocolate Chip Cookies, Cast Iron Skillet Cookie, Homemade Thin Mints, Watermelon Slice Cookies, Crispy Sugar Cookie Hearts, St Patricks Day Sugar Cookies